the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 } else if (isLawyer) {
   console.log(`${firstName} is a lawyer.`);
 } else {
-  console.log(`${firstName} may be still a student.`);
+  console.log(`${firstName} may still be a student.`);
 }
 ~~~~~~~

 The flaw of this decision tree is that it would only execute the first block: "Robin is a developer."
-This introduces an errornous behavior (read: bug), because Robin is a lawyer as well.
+This introduces an errornous behavior (read: bug), because Robin, in this example, is a lawyer as well.
 What's missing are operators which can combine more than one boolean value: entering **logical operators**.
-In this case, the problem can be solved with an **logical && (AND) operator** which evaluates to `true` if all of the participating booleans are `true`:
+In this case, the problem can be solved with an **logical && (AND) operator** which evaluates to `true` if *all of* the participating booleans are `true`:

 {title="index.js",lang="javascript"}
 ~~~~~~~